GlacioHack/geoutils/doc/source/sampling.md

 `resample_method="reduce"` is reserved for reducing raster windows around point coordinates.
 It currently raises `NotImplementedError` because its integration requires revision of {meth}`~geoutils.Raster.reduce_points`.
 That existing method remains available separately.
-Co-sampling now uses `resample_method` in place of its previous `interpolation` argument; the `grouped_stats` interpolation argument is unchanged.
+Co-sampling now uses `resample_method` in place of its previous `interpolation` argument; the `stats` interpolation argument for grouped calculations is unchanged.

 ### Auxiliary variables

 Auxiliary variables carry **additional values at the same common locations**, such as terrain attributes or measurement weights.
 Locations must be valid in both primary datasets and every auxiliary variable.

+Spatial objects supply their own georeferencing and use the first raster band or active point values by default.
-Spatial objects supply their own georeferencing.
-For plain arrays, `auxiliary_at` identifies the input whose grid or point ordering they follow:
+Select another band with `auxiliary={"slope": (slope_raster, 2)}` or a point column with `auxiliary={"intensity": (points, "intensity")}`.
+For plain arrays, `auxiliary_at` identifies the input whose grid or point ordering they follow.
+Raster arrays must match one input band's shape; point arrays must be one-dimensional with one value per input point:

 ```{code-cell} ipython3
 # Carry an aligned elevation predictor through the same selection